Fraud Blocker ...

 What is the warmest type of blanket?

-What type of yarn is best for blankets?
+What blanket material is best for durability?

 Conclusion